RoboChiz/Yogscart-Unity5/README.md

 * Fixed bug where unpausing would use item
 * Fixed stream button in options not highlighting during a race
 * Fixed kart camera can be changed when paused
+* Added Chromatic Abberation on Replay when using Player Cam

 # 24/09/2017
 * Added Unity Post Processing Stack